erysdren/eui/README.md

 The main EUI library is only two files, [`eui.c`](./source/eui.c) and [`eui.h`](./source/eui.h).
 To add EUI to your project, just clone the files into your source tree and compile.

-You must also define the `EUI_PIXEL_DEPTH` preprocessor macro.
-Valid values: 8, 16, 32.

-While CMake is used to build the test programs, it is not required for EUI itself.
+While CMake is used to build the test and example programs, it is not required for EUI itself.

 > [!WARNING]
 > EUI is *not* yet production-ready, and the API is still changing.
 Proceed with caution.

+## Configuration Switches

+- `EUI_PIXEL_DEPTH`: Set target pixel depth in bits.
+Valid values: 1, 2, 4, 8, 16, 32.
+(Required!)

 ## Source Code Guide